-Alabama Senator Jeff Sessions is Donald Trump‘s nominee for Attorney General and has his hearing before the Senate Judiciary Committee on January 10.
+Former Alabama Senator Jeff Sessions is Donald Trump‘s Attorney General and had his hearing before the Senate Judiciary Committee on January 10.
 Sessions and his wife, Mary Blackshear Sessions, have three children – Mary Abigail Reinhardt, Ruth Sessions Walk and Sam Sessions.

 Here’s a look at Sessions’ children.